 The CPU cooler arrived in a very neat and decorative box that has a few pictures of the cooler, specs, and key features.
 Once you dive inside the box you have an accessories bag, the Heat Sink Fan, Heat Sink and instructions.
 The Heat Sink was secured with two cardboard supports to try and hold it in place and protect it from damage.
 My cooler arrived with a little bit of damage on the bottom few rows of the fins and a few small dents at the top of a few heat-pipes.
 I wish that there had been better packaging protection or support for the CPU cooler.
 From testing, it was determined that the damage was just cosmetic and did not affect how the cooler performed at all, see more under the benchmarks.

 The accessory box that is included has everything you need from screws, a backplate and both metal fan brackets and rubber fan mounts.

 A Closer Look at the Cooler

-The Themis has 3 heat-pipes which make direct contact with the CPU using their C.D.C, which reminds me of the heat-pipe contact of one of the most popular coolers the Cooler Master Hyper 212-Evo.
-The fins are made of aluminum and feature an elegant fin design.
+The Themis has 3 heat-pipes that make direct contact with the CPU using their C.D.C, which reminds me of the heat-pipe contact of one of the most popular coolers the Cooler Master Hyper 212-Evo.
+The fins are made of aluminium and feature an elegant fin design.

 Test System and Installation